What Are Pellet Grills?

 Is There a Difference Between Grilling Pellets and Smoking Pellets?

 Yes, there is a difference between grilling and smoking pellets.
-Check the manufacturer’s indications on any fuel you’re purchasing to make sure it’s compatible with your grill or smoker.
+Check the manufacturer’s indications on any pellet fuel you’re purchasing to make sure it’s compatible with your grill or smoker.

 Is It Worth Buying a Pellet Grill?